-The Institute reserves the right to cancel a class that it deems underenrolled.
+NHTI reserves the right to cancel a class that it deems underenrolled.
 Students are advised that occasionally a day class may be cancelled for insufficient enrollment, and students will be asked to attend that same class, if it is also available in the evening, through the Division of Continuing Education.
-However, the Institute recognizes its obligation to run courses in the semesters indicated in the program curriculum section of the catalog.
-Therefore, the Institute will not cancel a day class unless the same or a comparable course is available in the same semester in the evening.
+However, NHTI recognizes its obligation to run courses in the semesters indicated in the program curriculum section of the catalog.
+Therefore, NHTI will not cancel a day class unless the same or a comparable course is available in the same semester in the evening.